ichaturvedi/complex-change-prediction/README.md

 - We consider the audio signal in English conversations
 - Emotion changes from Happy to Excited
+- Downsampling followed by Fourier transform is used to convert each audio to a complex vector

 Complex recurrent neural network
 ---

 - We train the complex recurrent network using audio samples from both 'Angry' and 'Frustration' emotions
 - During testing we consider two consecutive uttrances in a conversation from both emotion classes
+- Testing uses the trained model to predict the complex signal two consecutive utterances

 The code for training and testing is as follows :